rtbigdata/geojson-mongo-import.py/README.md

 Given an input file named "points.geojson" having GeoJSON points and destination collection named "points" in the "geospatial" database.
 This repo includes a sample "points.geojson" file which is a FeatureCollection of points and a couple of properties including a timestamp.

 Additional parameters are required if your server is not on your local machine or if your database requires authentication.
-Use the "--help" flag or see the detailed usage below.
+Use the "--help" flag or see the detailed argument list below.

-`usage: geojson-mongo-import.py [-h] -f F [-s S] [-port PORT] -d D -c C [-u U]
-                               [-p P]

-Bulk import GeoJSON file into MongoDB

-optional arguments:
+`optional arguments:`
-  -h, --help  show this help message and exit
+`  -h, --help  show this help message and exit`
-  -f F        input file
+`  -f F        input file`
-  -s S        target server name (default is localhost) -port PORT  server port (default is 27017)
+`  -s S        target server name (default is localhost)` `  -port PORT  server port (default is 27017)`
-  -d D        target database name
+`  -d D        target database name`
-  -c C        target collection to insert to
+`  -c C        target collection to insert to`
-  -u U        username (optional)
+`  -u U        username (optional)`
-  -p P        password (optional)`
+`  -p P        password (optional)`

 This script uses bulk write operations which results in nearly a 10x performance boost.
 This performance improvement is very noticeable with large GeoJSON files.